pulp-platform/snitch/hw/system/occamy/README.md

 - `addrmap.pdf` Generate the PDF addrmap graphic.
 - `clean.addrmap` Delete all addrmap outputs.
 - `clean.addrmap.pdf` Delete all Latex outputs when generating the addrmap.pdf from addrmap.tex
+## Software

+The runtime and tests can be compiled as follows:

+    make DEBUG=ON update-sw

+The `DEBUG` flag is used to include debugging symbols in the binaries, and can be omitted if this is not required.
+It is required if you later want to annotate the traces.

+## Running

+You can run a Snitch binary on the simulator by passing it as a command-line argument to `bin/occamy_top`, for example:

+    bin/occamy_top.vsim sw/build/<some test>

 #### SW Build
 Depending on which toolchain you want to use and whether you target `banshee` (our instruction-accurate emulator) you cann add the following flags when calling `cmake`:
 Interesting CMake options that can be set via `-D<option>=<value>`:
+Each simulation will generate a unique trace file for each hart in the system.
+The trace file can be disassembled to instruction mnemonics by using the `traces` target.

 - `CMAKE_TOOLCHAIN_FILE`: The compiler toolchain configuration to use.
 Acceptable values:
     - `toolchain-gcc` for a GNU tolchain